Olympus E-M10 II vs Panasonic G85

 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 II does not feature such a mic input.

-Both the E-M10 II and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the G85 have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 II and G85 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 II and the Panasonic G85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.